 Trade union membership.

 Health or sexual preference, including the processing of genetic data (see Question 11).

-Only processing of personal data as defined by the 2002 Act is regulated, that is, any operation or set of operations performed on personal data, whether or not by automated means.
-This includes:
+The Data Protection Law governs the "processing of personal data", which is any operation or set of operations performed on personal data, whether or not by automated means.

 Adaptation or alteration.

 The Data Protection Law distinguishes between the "data controller", who determines the purposes and means of processing personal data, and the "data processor", who processes the personal data on behalf of the data controller.
 The purposes and methods of processing personal data may be determined jointly by co-controllers.
 The Data Protection Law does not distinguish between the data controller/processor and the data owner.